 On our right we then passed the post-modernist Law Courts; now, despite the fact I generally hate post-modernist buildings, I rather liked this one, especially the red brick ‘tower’ on the right side that feels very appropriate for this location!
 The Newcastle Law Courts building was designed by the local architectural practice of Napper Collerton.
 Construction began in 1984 and the building was completed in 1990.
 It was one of the first new buildings in the quayside redevelopment programme.

 And the great Tyne Bridge looms ever closer into view.
-The bridge, completed and opened in 1928, was designed by Mott, Hay and Anderson, to the same broad design as their Sydney Harbour Bridge version, which was being built at the same time.
+Completed in 1928, it was designed by Mott, Hay and Anderson, to the same broad design as their Sydney Harbour Bridge version, which was being built at the same time.